micro-ROS/micro_ros_zephyr_module/README.md

 # micro-ROS module for Zephyr

-This module has been tested in Zephyr RTOS v2.4.0
+This module has been tested in Zephyr RTOS v2.4.0 and SKD 0.11.4

 ## Dependencies